top of page

 Habitat: Deeper water (particularly rivers) around Philadelphia

-Description: Females brown with black bill and white band at the base of the bill.
+Description: Females brown with black bill and a white band at the base of the bill.
 Males have a gray back, white sides, black chest, neck, and head.
-The head has a little bit of a point/peak
+The head has a little bit of a point/peak.

 greaterscaup_edited.jpg